 Alone.
 Isolated.
 Fearful.
-Orphans may be the most vulnerable population in the world today.
-Without the protection of family and introductions into the community, many are lost to sexual trafficking, prison, drug addiction and suicide.
-Under communism, the Russian orphanage system thrived.
-Today, there are an estimated 200,000 orphans in orphanages.
-They stay in the institution until age 15 or 16, at which time they “graduate” to a life, often of desperation and hopelessness.
+Orphans may be the most vulnerable population on the world today.
+Without the protection of family, many are lost to sexual trafficking, prison, drug addiction and suicide.
+Orphan’s Tree provides steady support to Russian orphans, ending multigenerational cycles of isolation, poverty and orphanhood.

 What would your life look like if your parents and teachers ended all communication during your sophomore year of high school?
 If at 15 or 16, you had to navigate the complexities of adulthood on your own?
 Likely, you’d be overwhelmed by the tasks of day-to-day life and once the feeling of freedom passed, you’d feel abandoned, isolated and intimidated.

 This is the challenge Russian orphans face.
 At 15 or 16, they graduate to a life they aren’t equipped for.
 Basic life skills like budgeting, meal planning and connecting with the community are unfamiliar.
 Without intervention, an orphan’s future looks bleak.
 In a government study of 15,000 new orphanage graduates, within the first year:

 - 1,500 orphans committed suicide